 Q: What is AWS Snowcone?

-AWS Snowcone is a small, portable, rugged, and secure edge computing and data transfer device.
+Snowcone is small rugged, edge compute and data storage product.
 You can use Snowcone to collect, process, and transfer data to AWS, either offline by shipping the device, or online with AWS DataSync.
 Running applications in austere (non-data center) edge environments or where there is lack of consistent network connectivity or low bandwidth can be challenging because these locations often lack the space, power, and cooling needed for data center IT equipment.
 With 2 vCPUs, 4 GB of memory, and 8 TB of usable storage, Snowcone can run edge computing workloads that use Amazon EC2 instances, and store data securely.
 Snowcone’s small size (8.94 inches long x 5.85 inches wide x 3.25 inches tall / 227 mm x 148.6 mm x 82.65 mm) enables you to set it next to machinery in a factory to collect, format, and transport data back to AWS for storage and analysis.
 Snowcone weighs 4.5 lbs.
 (2.1 kg), so you can carry a device in a backpack, use it with battery-based operation, and use the the wired network interface to collect data.
 Snowcone features a file interface with NFS support.
 The Snowcone device supports data transfer from on-premises Windows, Linux, and MacOS systems as well as file-based applications via the NFS interface.